 Trend 5: Low-Code and No-Code Popularity

-Low-code is the next big milestone in the evolution of the software industry and as the result is included in SaaS market trends.
+Low code is the next big milestone in the software industry's evolution and, as a result, is included in SaaS market trends.
 Low-code platforms are development frameworks that put costly and high-error layers of application development in a near-finished state.
 As a result, developers can focus on application logic and user experience, i.e., purely business innovation.

 Applications that can be developed with a low-code solution range from the simplest mobile app to the most complex enterprise system.

-It is also an excellent solution for developers with different levels of knowledge, as they can use their unique code and a visual, drag-and-drop system-building function at the same time.
+It is also an excellent solution for developers with different levels of knowledge, as they can use their unique code and a visual, drag-and-drop system-building function simultaneously.

 There are some benefits of low-code development that you might consider.

-Using the pre-made modules and the visual designer, representatives from the business side without any development knowledge can have a good grip on the design of the system.
+Using the pre-made modules and the visual designer, representatives from the business side without any development knowledge can have a good grip on the system's design.

 Eliminates IT Knowledge Differences Between Developers

 Low-code doesn’t require knowledge of different programming languages or senior experience.
-Junior, mid-level, and senior colleagues can work together on a project, strengthening team spirit.
+Junior, mid-level, and senior colleagues can collaborate on a project, strengthening team spirit.

 The open API for low-code solutions provides a way to connect a drag-and-drop system to our existing enterprise ecosystem or third-party solutions.
-These capabilities create a reusable and easily variable repository of tools that can increase user experience, customer satisfaction, and save time for colleagues.
+These capabilities create a reusable and easily variable repository of tools that can increase user experience, and customer satisfaction and save time for colleagues.

 Trend 6: Migration To PaaS

-Platform as a Service (PaaS) approach offers the possibility of migrating your infrastructure to the cloud, no matter whether it is a private cloud or a public cloud.
+The platform as a Service (PaaS) approach offers the possibility of migrating your infrastructure to the private or public cloud.